michelepatella/mmeletricarservice.it/README.md

 <br>

+> - Mobile-first design, tested on 20+ devices and viewports
 > - Clean, intuitive, and consistent UI aligned with branding
+> - Clear visual hierarchy to reduce cognitive load
-> - Accessibility best practices
+> - Accessibility best practices (e.g., optimized for disabled people)
-> - Responsive navigation (anchor menu on desktop, drawer on mobile)
+> - Responsive design and navigation (anchor menu on desktop, drawer on mobile)
 > - Fast feedback to user actions
-> - Mobile-first design, tested on 20+ devices and viewports
+> - Workflow designed for quick and efficient task completion
-> - Clear visual hierarchy to reduce cognitive load
+> - Reduced loading times and no visual shifts ensure a smooth UX
+> ...
 </details>

 <br>